Literature / The Looking-Glass Wars

 - Significant Anagram: Bibwit Harte is an anagram for 'White Rabbit', reflecting Carroll's love of anagrams.

 - Small Name, Big Ego: Beddor is this when it comes to this series.
 His blurbs about it have a tendency to insult the crap out of Lewis Carroll.

 - Start of Darkness: Redd's past is glimpsed at, especially in Seeing Redd.

 - Sugar Bowl: For all its attempts at Darker and Edgier, the series really turned Wonderland into one of these.
 Its capital city is known as "Wondertropolis", there are foods with names like "Tarty Tarts", and even worms are known as "gwormmies".
 Of course, then Redd takes over and the place becomes a Crapsack World until Alyss returns to dethrone her.

-- Take That: A email sent recently to members of the site says about this Wonderland: "No Tim.
+- Take That!: A email sent recently says about this Wonderland: "No Tim.
 No Johnny.
 No nonsense."

 - Twice Told Tale

 - Weaponized Headgear: Hatter's tophat turns into s-shaped blades while Molly's homburg turns into a razor-edged shield.
 In fact it's probably safe to say that this trope applies to all hats belonging to the Millinery.

 - Weapon of Mass Destruction: Seeing Redd features WILMA (Weapon of Inconceivable Loss and Massive Annihilation).
 It destroys people's imaginations.